cysouw/diathesis/text/c05_preverbs.md

 ### [ NA | NA ] Preverb transitives without diathesis {#sec:preverb-transitive-without-diathesis}

-It is very common for transitive nominative-accusative verbs to remain transitive when prefixed [@Next a,b].
-The participles of both verbs can be used attributively [@Next c,d].
+It is very common for transitive nominative-accusative verbs to remain transitive when prefixed [@next a,b].
+The participles of both verbs can be used attributively [@next c,d].
 The examples presented in this section are in no way intended to be a complete listing, but only serve as a illustration for this phenomenon.
 This group of preverb alternations without valency change appears to be very large.

 :::ex
 a.
 Ich lagere die Kartoffeln im Keller.